LesterAJohn/IBKR-SwingTrader-Hedge-Project/README.md

 #### Option Writer Module - Date 02.22.2022
 - Active Module performance and data update improvements to create a faster system.
 - Database connection issues have been resolved and system now runs stably on a single linux application server with 6 VCPUs

+#### Option Writer Module - Date 02.23.2022
+- Added variable "RELOADPOSITIONS" to configuration file in order to allow for customization of this timing

+#### Option Writer Module - Date 03.14.2022
+- Added Buy Power Management recovery functions.
+This feature currently has a variable limit at 1% floor that if breached the system will start looking for position to close.
+- Separated Position Updates into it own process.
+- Increased threading in Historical Queue functions.
+In order to support the additional position associated with BPM, performance in historical data had to be increased and therefore the move to threads for the historical queue management.
+- Modified startup scripts to allows additional separation of function across additional Linux Application Servers